Energy Efficiency Financing and Rebates

 - An extensive list of incentives throughout the country can be found at the Database of State Incentives for Renewable Energy (DSIRE).

 The Federal Tax Credits for solar technologies expire at the end of 2021.
-For more information about federal tax credits for residential solar systems, click here.
+Learn more information about federal tax credits for residential solar systems here.